csara1/rock-paper-scissors/README.md

 From The Odin Project's [curriculum](https://www.theodinproject.com/courses/web-development-101/lessons/rock-paper-scissors)

-For the moment the game can be played from the browser console with "game()" (without the quotes), but it will later be revisited and a front end will be added.
+It was revisited according to [point 2](https://www.theodinproject.com/lessons/dom-manipulation#practice) and a front end has been added.